$99 Fertility Check appointment

 What is the Fertility Check?

 The Fertility Check is a special offered by the Reproductive Science Center of the Bay Area to help women make an informed choice about when to have children.
 It includes a blood draw to assess your ovarian reserve, a written report and a follow up phone call by one of our physicians to review your results.
 This is a cash only procedure and not billable to insurance.

 What is included in the blood test and how is it reported?

-With one simple blood draw, the AMH (anti-mullerian hormone), Estrogen and FSH (follicle stimulating hormone) will all be checked.
+With one simple blood draw, the AMH (anti Müllerian hormone), Estrogen and FSH (follicle stimulating hormone) will all be checked.
 The blood is drawn by one of RSC’s clinical staff and sent for analysis.
 Approximately one week later a nurse or physician will call to review the report and send you a written summary in a comprehensive, informative and easy-to-read report.

 Who can or should test their fertility?